tylim88/VS-Code-Folder-HIde/README.md

 ![Select "Unhide Folder" from the right-click menu to unhide a folder](https://raw.githubusercontent.com/tylim88/VS-Code-Folder-HIde/main/img/unhide.png)

-Use the workspace settings to remove the hidden folder glob pattern if you want to unhide a previously hidden folder.
+`Unhide Folder` will open the workspace settings for you to remove the hidden folder glob pattern if you want to unhide a previously hidden folder.
 This will allow the folder to be displayed in the Explorer view again.

 ![remove hidden folder glob pattern from workspace settings](https://raw.githubusercontent.com/tylim88/VS-Code-Folder-HIde/main/img/settings.png)